You Spoke. I Listened.

 I oppose the federal government's creation of the Department of Education, primarily because it infringes on states' rights by creating a "federal" education mandate.

 I support development of our nation's conventional and renewable energy resources.
-I believe our national sovereignty is in jeopardy because of our nation's dependence on foreign oil (60% is imported).
 I support development of Utah's oil shale and oil sands.
 It is estimated that there are more barrels of recoverable oil reserves in oil shale located in Utah, Colorado, and Wyoming than the known amount of crude oil reserves in the Middle East.

 I support responsible environmental management.
 I recognize that there are changes in our climate, but my research has convinced me that this is primarily from natural climate variation.
-As Chairman of the Natural Resources, Environment and Agriculture Committee in the House of Representatives, I cautiously balance EPA initiatives with energy development to assure our state's energy resources are allowed to be developed responsibly.
+I cautiously balance EPA initiatives with energy development to assure our state's energy resources are allowed to be developed responsibly.